 Just as Aaron had expected, the relocation camp was far from sanitary or safe by any stretch of the imagination.
 A paltry wooden blockade surrounded it, appearing only to have been set up to mark it’s boundaries rather than for providing any meaningful defense.
 Tents and hastily erected huts and shacks were packed in like trout in a twine net, but children scurried about the labyrinth like a budding colony of ants in a freshly dug hill.
 Meanwhile, most filthy-faced adults silently milled about or sat around, looking completely and utterly done with their upturned lives.

 The sight, smells, and sounds were overwhelmingly horrid.
 They had to camp outside before it had gotten too dark, letting the cruel sun swing back into position.
-Even with the graying clouds beginning to creep their way across the sky, it’s powerful rays still beat down and singe the land below, making the entire world seem like a humid, miserable hellhole.
+Even with the graying clouds beginning to creep their way across the sky, it’s powerful rays still beat down to singe the land below, making the entire world seem like a humid, miserable hellhole.
 With this many sweaty and downtrodden people jammed together, the bandit couldn’t help but be reminded of an illustration of one of the circles of hell he had saw as a child.

 And to complete that image, every once in awhile Aaron spotted a monster saunter by.
 Although, aside from the children and certain upbeat adults wearing thin, tired smiles, they served as the only beacons of joy in the filthy camp.
-Be it a sheep woman clinging to a farmer or busty cow lady sitting outside a tent with her infant, Aaron began to spot more and more monsters.
+Be it a sheep woman clinging to a farmer or busty cow lady sitting outside a tent with her infant, Aaron began to spot more and more demihumans.

-The highwayman noticed a single recurring trend with every last one of them – they all seemed to be grinning and laughing, making the most of their pitiful situation.
+Aside from their beastly features, the highwayman noticed a single recurring trend with every last one of them – they all seemed to be grinning and laughing, making the most of their pitiful situation.
 Be it handing out candy and fruit to dirt-encrusted children, or helping improve living conditions around the camp.
 That seemed to be a stark contrast to the bulk of humans in the settlement.
 Even as Aaron looked around at that moment, he couldn’t help but notice all the frowns and grimaces directed towards a distant nothing.

 “Why helllooooo there, young man~ and young laaady~”